For how long is the data stored?

-Missing Excel export button in Report Builder and cannot export dashboards
+Missing Excel export button in Analytics Builder and cannot export dashboards

 The user does not see the visualization headers that contain the Export options menu (at the top right corner).

-For users who do not have “Edit” access in Report Builder, the visualization headers are hidden and these users cannot change the header settings.
+For users who do not have “Edit” access in Analytics Builder, the visualization headers are hidden and these users cannot change the header settings.

 Only custom dashboards saved in the My Reports or My Account folder have hidden headers.
 In predefined dashboards the visualization headers are always set to visible.